This is Kate's story about living with Prader-Willi Syndrome (PWS), a rare disability which often causes chronic hunger and an obsession with food.

 In primary school, I began to put on weight and the names I was called I don’t want to repeat.
-I coped with the bullying through food, comfort food, meaning not so good food.
+I coped with the bullying through comfort food, meaning not-so-good food.
 Chocolate bars, doughnuts, and all that kind of thing.

 A lot of teenagers these days commit suicide because of bullying.
 I have tried that.
-When it got very difficult I thought, can I do this?
-Can I end it?
+When it got very difficult I thought, “can I do this?
+Can I end it?”
 I was in grade 5.
-Year 5 and 6 was when the bullying got bad, I was preadolescent and my weight had become more noticeable.
+Grade 5 and 6 was when the bullying got bad.
+I was preadolescent and my weight had become more noticeable.

 Growing up there weren’t many treatment options, so I just had to try really hard not to eat, and to exercise as much as I could.

 Food is always hard for me.
 People with Prader-Willi syndrome have an unsatisfied hunger meaning they always feel hungry.
 They don’t have the signal that comes from the brain – the lightbulb going on saying, “hey you’re full!”

 It’s also much harder for people with Prader-Willi syndrome to lose weight as we have low muscle tone, so it’s difficult to move around and get our muscles to work.

 Growing up, my brother and sister had to be OK living in a house where there were no chocolate bars, biscuits, or sweets because I couldn’t have them, or have them around me.

 At times people with Prader-Willi syndrome can even become desperate for food.